RajanRaj77/RajanRaj77/README.md

 - I’m interested in Java Full Stack Development and Web Application Design.
-- Advanced Java, Spring Boot and React js.
+- Java, Spring Boot and React js.
 - Full Stack projects and innovative web apps
 - How to reach me: rajan.e3481@gmail.com or
                  LinkedIn: https://www.linkedin.com/in/rajan-e-00b10b24a/